-Hi-resolution PDF files are available for printing in (a) four-color process (b) PMS Spot Color or (c) black & white.
+Hi-resolution 4-color process EPS files are available for printing and we can create PMS Spot Color or black-and-white versions on request.
 We highly recommend that you use the color versions of the Stamp, as you will get more marketing value from the visibility and consumer familiarity of the standard black and gold Stamp.
-You can locate the Stamp graphics by logging into your account and choosing Download Stamp Graphics.
-If you do not see the Stamp you need, contact Rebecca Alpert (Rebecca@oldwayspt.org).